 Virginia Statute of Limitations for Asbestos Lawsuits

-- The plaintiff must file the case within two years of diagnosis, or within two years of the time it should have been reasonably diagnosed.
+- The plaintiff must file the case within two years of diagnosis or within two years from when it should have been reasonably diagnosed.

 Legal Assistance in Virginia

 If you or your loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may qualify for significant compensation.
 Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers.
 For additional assistance, contact us at 800-793-4540.